huextrat/react-native-ios-translate-sheet/README.md

 2. The component needs to overlay all other UI elements to ensure proper interaction
 3. The iOS translation sheet is presented modally on top of your app's content

-`<TranslateView />` from the `useTranslate` hook is an absolute full-screen view, so place it well on your component tree to ensure it covers the entire screen.
+`<IOSTranslateSheetView />` from the `useIOSTranslateSheet` hook is an absolute full-screen view, so place it well on your component tree to ensure it covers the entire screen.
 A good practice is to place it at the root level of your app or screen component.

 If the view is not positioned correctly, the translation sheet may not appear or function as expected.